Text container used for any text element such as paragraphs, headings, and lists. Establishes vertical spacing and optimizes the reading experience

 Sets valid HTML element tag.

-Find more information about using Slots in the article Getting Started as a Developer.
+Find more information about using Slots in the article Installing Cedar.

 default